-Note: Each gray line plots the yearly percentage gap between the per capita GDP trajectory of a specific NIC and its synthetic counterpart around their declaration of independence.
-The black line depicts the yearly average gaps; the red line displays the pre- and post-independence average gaps.
+Note: Each gray line plots the yearly log per capita GDP discrepancy between the per capita GDP trajectory of a specific NIC and its synthetic counterpart around their declaration of independence.
+The black line depicts the yearly population-weighted average gaps; the red line displays the pre- and post-independence average gaps.
 The number of years before (-) or after (+) independence are indicated on the horizontal axis.
 The top-left panel contains all available cases, subsequent panels include only results of the 80, 60, 40 and 10% best matched cases in terms of their pre-independence RMSPE.
 The bottom figure includes only those cases for which the pre-independence RMSPE falls within the data-driven caliper cut-off amounting to 0.5 times the samplewide standard deviation in pre-independence RMSPE.